dkris/monkeyfist/readme.md

 v0.01

-a jQuery micro-framework that allows for crazy monkey patching and callback chaining.
+a jQuery micro-framework that allows for crazy monkey patching (not really) and callback chaining.

 If you're sick and tired of having to use more than one doc ready when loading multiple scripts, MonkeyFist has an answer.